emard/ulx3s/doc/MANUAL.md

 # Programming ESP32

-Load "passthru" bitstream to FPGA config flash, install Arduino ESP32 support.
-In "tools" pull down menu, sleect ESP32 board "WEMOS LOLIN32" and normally program ULX3S onboard ESP32 from Arduino by uploading sketch. "passthru" bitstream will redirect USB-serial traffic from PC thru FPGA to ESP32.
+Load "passthru" bitstream to FPGA config flash, install Arduino and its ESP32 support.
+In "tools" pull down menu, under ESP32 select board "WEMOS LOLIN32" and normally program ULX3S onboard ESP32 from Arduino by clicking right arrow round button (->) to upload sketch.
+Examples->Digital->Blink_without_delay any you should see blue LED D22 blinking.

+This automagically works because "passthru" bitstream will redirect USB-serial ESP32 programming traffic from PC thru FPGA to ESP32.

-There may be issues on getting this to work on windows.
+There might be strange issues on getting this to work on windows.
-On linux, there are no serious issues, usually only USB-serial port access permissions.
+On linux usually only USB-serial port access permission is required.

 # Board Versions